RuofengX/pycraft-game/README.md

 ## The game is still working in progress

+Run `uvicorn server:app --reload` to start the server for test and preview.
+Open `http://localhost:8000/docs` to get more.

 ## Some principles

 1. Free is for Freedom.
 Be free and easy to code and play.